Viridia Capital

 System Architecture

 Five-layer end-to-end system specification covering the VCSE signal engine, signal validation, trade construction, order management, and PnL attribution.
+V0.5 updated for L1 productionisation, volatility surface anomaly detection, OMS routing support, and June 2026 implementation priorities.
 Internal use only — NDA required.

 00